mapbox/DEPRECATED-mapbox-gl/README.md

+# Mapbox GL

+A suite of libraries for embedding interactive, customizable vector maps into native applications on multiple platforms.
+Mapbox GL libraries take stylesheets that conform to the [Mapbox GL Style Specification](https://github.com/mapbox/mapbox-gl-style-spec/), apply them to vector tiles that conform to the [Mapbox Vector Tile Specification](https://github.com/mapbox/vector-tile-spec), and render them using OpenGL.

 This is an issues-only, umbrella repository for discussions about Mapbox GL that are not specific to one of the other Mapbox GL related repositories:

 ### Core